Rasual Butler

 Rasual Butler (born Felix Rasual Cheeseborough; May 23, 1979 – January 31, 2018) was an American professional basketball player.
 In his 14-year National Basketball Association (NBA) career, he played for the Miami Heat, New Orleans Hornets, Los Angeles Clippers, Chicago Bulls, Toronto Raptors, Indiana Pacers, Washington Wizards and San Antonio Spurs.
 Butler was born in Philadelphia, and raised in the Point Breeze area of South Philadelphia.
 After playing college basketball with the La Salle Explorers, he was drafted in the second round of the 2002 NBA draft by the Heat.
-On January 31, 2018, Butler was behind the wheel when he and his girlfriend, Leah LaBelle, died in an alcohol and drug–impaired single vehicle car crash in Los Angeles.
+On January 31, 2018, Butler was behind the wheel when he and his girlfriend, Leah LaBelle, died in a single vehicle car crash in Los Angeles.

 Early life

 Butler was born as Felix Rasual Cheeseborough to parents Felix Cheeseborough and Cheryl Taylor.
 When he was aged eight, his father was murdered on a South Philadelphia street in an unsolved case.
 Taylor changed her son's name to Rasual Butler using her mother's maiden name so Butler would not be constantly reminded of his father's death.